UN Forces September 1950 counteroffensive: From Tabu-dong to Osan - the Eighth Army linkup with X Corps

-At the time of Colonel Lee's surrender, General Gay had already directed Lt.
+At the time of Lee's surrender, Gay had already directed Lt.
 Col. William A. Harris, Commanding Officer, 7th Cavalry Regiment, to lead the pursuit movement for the 1st Cavalry Division.
-Colonel Harris, now with a 2-battalion regiment (the 2nd Battalion had relieved the British 27th Brigade on the Naktong), organized Task Force 777 for the effort.
+Harris, now with a two-battalion regiment (the 2nd Battalion had relieved the British 27th Brigade on the Naktong), organized Task Force 777 for the effort.
 Each digit of the number represented one of the three principal elements of the force: the 7th Cavalry Regiment, the 77th Field Artillery Battalion, and the 70th Tank Battalion.
 Harris assigned Lt.
 Col. James H. Lynch's 3rd Battalion as the lead unit, and this force in turn was called Task Force Lynch.
 In addition to the 3rd Battalion, 7th Cavalry, it included B Company, 8th Engineer Combat Battalion; two platoons of C Company, 70th Tank Battalion (7 M4 tanks); the 77th Field Artillery Battalion (less one battery); the 3rd Platoon, Heavy Mortar Company; the regimental I&R Platoon; and a tactical air control party.

 After helping to repel an attack by a large KPA force cut off below Tabu-dong and seeking to escape northward, Task Force Lynch started to move at 08:00, 22 September from a point just west of Tabu-dong.
-Brushing aside small scattered KPA groups, Colonel Lynch put tanks in the lead and the column moved forward.
+Brushing aside small scattered KPA groups, Lynch put tanks in the lead and the column moved forward.
 Up ahead flights of planes coursed up and down the road attacking fleeing groups of KPA soldiers.
 Near Naksong-dong, where the road curved over the crest of a hill, KPA antitank fire suddenly hit and stopped the lead tank.
 No-one could see the enemy guns.
-General Gay, who was with the column, sent the remaining four tanks in the advance group over the crest of the hill at full speed firing all weapons.
+Gay, who was with the column, sent the remaining four tanks in the advance group over the crest of the hill at full speed firing all weapons.
 In this dash they overran two KPA antitank guns.
 Further along, the column halted while men in the point eliminated a group of KPA in a culvert in a 10-minute grenade battle.
 After the task force had turned into the river road at the village of Kumgok but was still short of its initial objective, the Sonsan ferry, a liaison plane flew over and dropped a message ordering it to continue north to Naktong-ni for the river crossing.
 The column reached the Sonsan ferry at 15:45.
-There, before he turned back to the division command post in Taegu, General Gay approved Lynch's decision to stop pending confirmation of the order not to cross the river there but to proceed to Naktong-ni.
+There, before he turned back to the division command post in Taegu, Gay approved Lynch's decision to stop pending confirmation of the order not to cross the river there but to proceed to Naktong-ni.
 At 18:00 Lynch received confirmation and repetition of the order, and an hour later he led his task force onto the road, heading north for Naktong-ni, 10 mi away.